Talha2503/Spacex-Falcon9-Project/README.md

 4. To launch the interactive dashboard: `cd dashboard && python spacex_dash_app.py`, then open `http://127.0.0.1:8050` in your browser

 ## Author
 Muhammad Talha — built as the final capstone project for the IBM Applied Data Science Capstone / Data Science Professional Certificate.
-## Author

-*(Your name)* — built as the final capstone project for the IBM Applied Data Science Capstone / Data Science Professional Certificate.